 1: Pluck Them Out of Your Yard

-One way for how to get rid of mushrooms on your lawn is to simply pick them and throw them away.
+One way to get rid of mushrooms on your lawn is to simply pick them and throw them away.
 This may seem like an easy solution, but it’s important to make sure that you don’t accidentally touch or eat any of the mushrooms, as they could be poisonous.
 If possible, wear gloves when handling them.

 2: Mow Them Down